Turning Green’s model is unique. It both serves youth and is powered by them.

 Turning Green is seeking passionate, committed, and motivated students to work side by side with our team as summer, gap-year, or semester interns.
 Interns engage in a hands-on learning and doing process, sharpening leadership skills beneficial to their academic growth and beyond.
 The program provides an enriching experience that challenges students to grow, both personally and professionally, while contributing to the mission and vision of the organization.

 We’re motivated by creativity, fun, innovation and collaboration.
 Our internships provide a framework for students to experiment together and encourages them to imagine, learn and lead in a way that supports both students and the work of TG.
 Passion, commitment, and ability to multi-task in a fast-paced working environment is a must.
 We brainstorm, strategize, and implement key programs, projects and initiatives.
-Together, we lead innovation and change the word.
+Together, we lead innovation and change the world.

 If interested in becoming a TG intern, please fill out the application below and we will follow up upon review.
 We look forward to hearing from you!